-I ordered a can or Wurth silver wheel paint and a can of Wurth clear coat lacquer.
+I ordered a can of Wurth silver wheel paint and also a can of Wurth clear coat lacquer.
 While waiting for the paint to arrive I prepared the wheel by sanding the damaged area and shooting it with a coat of primer.
 When the Wurth paint arrived I was all set to shoot the color coat.
-Just my luck, though, the can of paint was defective and would not spray.
+Just my luck, though, the paint was defective and would not spray.
 So, I ordered another can.

 What I finally ended up doing is re-shooting the entire center of the wheel with a different paint brand (1Z Einszett) that is not as close a match as what Wurth is supposed to be, but it was close enough.

 by NASAracer, AudiWorld

 Well, there I was, backing into a parking space against a curb.
 I was in a hurry and I heard it… SCRAPE!
 One fraction of a second and barely moving.
 Got out and looked at the rim… OUCH!!!

 Well, no need to fear.
 I’ve done this enough times to have an easy way to do home repairs with a few simple items.
 Note that this [procedure] only covers light scuffs.
 This isn’t meant to be used to repair a damaged wheel or one where the scuffs cause significant damage to the rim.
 This is only for those annoying superficial scuffs, which seem to happened to me more times than I care to admit.